Richmond Park: Sport and recreation

 Cycling: Cycles are available for hire near Roehampton Gate and, at peak times, near Pembroke Lodge.
 The Tamsin Trail (shared between pedestrians and cyclists) provides a circuit of the park and is almost entirely car-free.

 Fishing is allowed, by paid permit, on Pen Ponds from mid-June to mid-March.

 Golf is played at Richmond Park Golf Course, a public facility opened in 1923 by the Prince of Wales (later King Edward VIII).
 It has two 18-hole golf courses and practice facilities and is accessed from Chohole Gate.

-Horse riding: Horses from several local stables are ridden in the park.
+Horse riding: Horses from local stables are ridden in the park.

 Rugby: A section of the grassland to the north of the Roehampton Gate is maintained and laid out during the winter months for rugby; there are three pitches.
-At weekends, this area is hired extensively to Rosslyn Park Rugby Football Club.
-The club buses visiting teams to and from the park pitches from its nearby clubhouse and changing rooms.
+At weekends, this area is hired extensively to the rugby union club Rosslyn Park F.C..
+Visiting teams are transferred by bus to and from the park pitches from the club's nearby clubhouse and changing rooms.

 Running: The Tamsin Trail is a 7.2 mi trail around the park which is popular with runners.
 Members of Barnes Runners complete at least one circumnavigation of it on the first and third Sunday of every month.
-The Richmond Park Parkrun, a five-kilometre organised run, takes place every Saturday.
+Richmond Park parkrun, a five-kilometre organised run, takes place every Saturday morning on a single-lap circular course which starts near Bishop's Gate.

-There are children's playgrounds at Kingston Gate and Petersham Gate.
+There is a children's playground at Petersham Gate.